reflex-dev/reflex-web/docs/library/chakra/forms/form.md

 # Form

 Forms are used to collect user input.
-The `rx.form` component is used to group inputs and submit them together.
+The `rx.chakra.form` component is used to group inputs and submit them together.

-The form component's children can be form controls such as `rx.input`, `rx.checkbox`, or `rx.switch`.
+The form component's children can be form controls such as `rx.chakra.input`, `rx.chakra.checkbox`, or `rx.chakra.switch`.
 The controls should have an `name` attribute that is used to identify the control in the form data.
 The `on_submit` event trigger submits the form data as a dictionary to the `handle_submit` event handler.

 The form is submitted when the user clicks the submit button or presses enter on the form controls.